Microaggressions In The Workplace Quiz With Answers

 Answer

 Maria could request a private meeting with her manager to express how the mispronunciation makes her feel undervalued and to reiterate the correct pronunciation of her name.
 She might also offer helpful memory tricks or comparisons to common words that sound similar to her name.
-It’s important for her to communicate her feelings calmly and clearly, emphasizing the importance of her name to her identity and professional presence.

 Case Study 2: The "Just Joking" Incident

 During a team meeting, Alex makes a joke about how women are not good at math, laughing it off as just a joke.
-Sarah, the only woman in the team and a data analyst, feels uncomfortable and demeaned by this comment but laughs along to not seem overly sensitive.
+Sarah, the only woman on the team and a data analyst, feels uncomfortable and demeaned by this comment but laughs along to not seem overly sensitive.

 Question